rich-murphey/sqlx-actix-chinook-test/README.md

 ## Dropping streams

-Actix-web may intermittanly drop a stream in the middle of the rows of a query response.
+Actix-web may intermittently drop a stream in the middle of the rows of a query response.
 To reproduce this issue, run the app and the test
 concurrently: